impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 I was curious why we'd explicitly want to ensure that duplication within `PATH` is acceptable.
 I would have thought that we'd want to actively *prevent* such duplication, since it makes `PATH` harder to read and debug.

-As it turns out, this test appears to cover a problem presented by some of RBENV's users [here](https://github.com/rbenv/rbenv/issues/369){:target="_blank" rel="noopener"}.
+As it turns out, this test appears to cover a problem presented by some of RBENV's users [here](https://github.com/rbenv/rbenv/issues/369){:target="_blank" rel="noopener" }.
 When certain users attempted to run the `tmux` command, their version of Ruby was changed unintentionally.
 According to RBENV's core team, the reason for this was as follows:

 > Your problem is due to $PATH ordering...
 Your PATH in your regular terminal session is something like:
 >